Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 77: Test: Refactor code in API to ensure stability. at 2025-01-10 09:16:38
 * Commit 78: Docs: Refactor code in script to ensure stability. at 2025-01-14 09:12:19
 * Commit 79: Refactor: Fix bug in utility to support new requirements. at 2025-01-14 12:12:22
+* Commit 80: Style: Optimize performance of data model to support new requirements. at 2025-01-14 09:24:08